rll

 Reader Summary: Historical fiction likely targeted at middle-schoolers...
 Charles Langlade and (fictional) Roger Boscowen, friends since childhood, part ways when they choose opposite sides in the French and Indian War (1750s).
 Famous French General Louis de Montcalm joined Canada and is helped by Langlade -- but less by Canadian Governor Marquis de Vaudreuil-Cavagnial.
 Some in the government of French Canada use De Montcalm's daughter to increase the complexity of the General's job...
 This is not a history of the French and Indian War and veers far from some of the facts as they are known today.
 Rather, it is a morality tale, a family drama, and a coming-of-age story that occurs mid-18th century New England.

-Note: This mid-19th century travel narrative (novel?) includes an early usage of the term "greasy spoon"
+Note: This mid-19th century travel narrative (maybe introducing some fiction as well, novel?) includes an early usage of the term "greasy spoon."

 https://www.gutenberg.org/ebooks/69336